MinaProtocol/mina/frontend/website/docs/node-operator.md

 Since we have some funds in our wallet from [the previous step](/my-first-transaction), we can configure that wallet to stake its coda by issuing the following command, passing in the file path for the associated private key:

-    $ coda.exe client set-staking -- <private-key-path>
+    $ coda client set-staking -- <private-key-path>

 !!! note
     You can provide a list of key files to turn on staking for multiple wallets at the same time

-We can always check which wallets we're currently staking with, by using the `coda.exe client status` command:
+We can always check which wallets we're currently staking with, by using the `coda client status` command:

-    $ coda.exe client status
+    $ coda client status

     Coda Daemon Status
     -----------------------------------